 The costs of providing the various programs and other activities have been summarized in the accompanying financial statements.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-Except for depreciation and occupancy and accounting, all expenses are allocated based on an estimate of where time and efforts are made and benefits are received.
+Except for depreciation, interest, occupancy and bank fees, all expenses are allocated based on an estimate of where time and efforts are made and benefits are received.
 Depreciation and occupancy are allocated based on estimated usage and square footage.
-Accounting costs are charged to management and general.
+Interest and bank fees are charged to management and general.